FearlessNite345/FS-Lib/README.md

 #### Parameters:

 - `maxDistance`: The maximum distance within which to search for pedestrians (number).
 - `searchType`: Type of pedestrian to search for.
-Use "players" to find players or "npcs" to find NPCs (string).
+Use "players" to find players or "npcs" to find NPCs or "both" to find both (string).

 #### Returns: